Waiting area in a Balearic health centre with people waiting for appointments

 What does this bring to patients?

 In the short term it means: fewer referrals, faster initial assessments and often a stabilizing point of contact in crises.
-In the long term, a well-organized primary care system can ease the burden on hospitals and ensure continuity of therapy.
+In the long term, a well-organized primary care system can ease the burden on hospitals and ensure continuity of therapy, as recommended in the WHO mental health fact sheet.
 While waiting in the Centro de Salud you already hear the occasional relieved “Finally” — a hint of what might be possible if planning and implementation align.

 What should we watch as a community?